Strategic management: Sustainability

-To fully utilise these strategic management components, a firm’s mission, values, goals, resources, and capabilities need to be functioning in alignment with one another.
+To fully utilise these strategic management components, a firm's mission, values, goals, resources, and capabilities need to be functioning in alignment with one another.
 This develops consistency across management and employee behaviour.
 Research has indicated that this alignment has led to improved firm performance.

-Following the embedding of sustainability in a firm’s strategic management plan, to fully reap the benefits the agenda must be communicated effectively to internal and external stakeholders.
-Doing so satisfies stakeholder theory, whereby the firm maintains ‘trustful and mutually respectful relationships with the various stakeholders’.
+Following the embedding of sustainability in a firm's strategic management plan, to fully reap the benefits the agenda must be communicated effectively to internal and external stakeholders.
+Doing so satisfies stakeholder theory, whereby the firm maintains 'trustful and mutually respectful relationships with the various stakeholders'.
 In the past, this has consisted of advertising and disclosing sustainability information and reports.
 Firms are available to promote their superior sustainability performance and ultimately possess higher market valuations in comparison to firms that do not provide sustainability reporting.

-The amalgamation and alignment of these key internal strategic management components, in conjunction with thorough communication of the firm’s sustainability agenda, is required to achieve these associated benefits and is the reason many firms are pursuing such tactics more frequently.
+The amalgamation and alignment of these key internal strategic management components, in conjunction with thorough communication of the firm's sustainability agenda, are required to achieve these associated benefits and are the reason many firms are pursuing such tactics more frequently.